Milan to Cinque Terre by Train, Driving and Day Trip

 Parking in Cinque Terre

-While you can can drive from Milan to Cinque Terre, you won’t be permitted to access Cinque Terre with your vehicle.
-The five villages are vehicle-free zones, so you’ll need to park your rented car at the at the rail stations either Monterosso, Levanto, Riomaggiore or La Spezia.
+While you can drive from Milan to Cinque Terre, you won’t be permitted to access Cinque Terre with your vehicle.
+The five villages are vehicle-free zones, so you’ll need to park your rented car at the rail stations either Monterosso, Levanto, Riomaggiore or La Spezia.
 Once parked, you’ll need to take the train in to explore and commute between the five villages.

 Parking your car at either of these facilities over a few days can quickly add up.
-It’s a matter of personal preference (so you do you), but you’ll be paying for a car and parking that you won’t be using during your time in Cinque Terre.
+It’s a matter of personal preference (so you do you!), but you’ll be paying for a car and parking that you won’t be using during your time in Cinque Terre.

-For the most part, renting a car it a little impractical and totally unnecessary to get to Cinque Terre.
+For the most part, renting a car is a little impractical and totally unnecessary to get to Cinque Terre.
 Taking the train is not only easier, but it tends to be a more affordable option when wanting to explore Cinque Terre.

 Getting A Rental Car After Your Visit To Cinque Terre

 Look, we’re not here to poo-poo on your road trip dreams throughout Italy, so if you want to rent a car, by all means, RENT A CAR!
-Road tripping through Italy is 100% doable and immensely enjoyable, however, if we could offer advice, consider getting your rental car after your visit to Cinque Terre.
+Road-tripping through Italy is 100% doable and immensely enjoyable, however, if we could offer advice, consider getting your rental car after your visit to Cinque Terre.

 Save the extra money you’ll be paying in parking fees and the headache of trying to find a parking spot.
 Take the train from Milan and get to Cinque Terre that way.
 After your visit to Cinque Terre is complete, then rent your car.